saori-eth/hyperfy/docs/ref/Video.md

 ### `.geometry`: Geometry

 The custom geometry to use instead of a plane.
 Geometry can be extracted from a `Mesh` node's `.geometry` property.

-### `.cover`: Boolean

-Whether the video projected onto custom geometry should expand to cover the entirety of a full UV texture space.
-This allows you to project a video with any dimensions onto a geometry while ensuring it covers the entire surface, similar to the css `objectFit = "cover"` behavior.
-Defaults to `true`.

 ### `.volume`: Number